-I’m guessing there are probably a lot of guests that don’t even really say much to their cabin steward during the duration of their cruise, unless they need something.
-Make it a point to not be that person; say hello every time you see your steward, ask how their day is going, or tell them thank you for doing such a great job.
+I’m guessing there are probably a lot of guests who don’t even say much to their cabin steward during their cruise unless they need something.
+Make it a point not to be that person; say hello every time you see your steward, ask how their day is going, or tell them thank you for doing such a great job.

 2. Gift Card